ashok-khanna/ParEvil/README.md

 # ParEvil
-*An experimental set of keybindings to integrate ParEdit into Evil Mode*
+*An experimental set of keybindings to integrate ParEdit into Evil Mode.
+The general concept IMO is good (a separate 'Paredit State'), the keybindings however are personal preference and even for me in a state of flux.
+No perfect solution, but see what works best for you and customise to your hearts content :-)*

 **Last Updated: 2 October 2021**